San Jose Giants: Games

 San Jose Giants games are very much rooted in the older traditions of baseball.
 Fans sit very close to the field, general admission seating is available for games, players sign autographs before every game, and the outfield walls are lined with advertisements much like the stadiums of the 1920s and 1930s were.
 A simple scoreboard shows basic game data like runs, strikes, balls, and outs.
 This was updated in 2005 to feature lights to denote the count (three lights for strikes and four for balls) rather than numbers.
 The out-of-town scoreboard displaying other California League game scores was manually operated using hand-hung number cards.
 In 2006, the simple scoreboard was replaced with a 21-by-15-foot video screen costing $500,000, and the out-of-town scoreboard was no longer used.
 Between innings, fans are treated to a variety of games and entertainment, such as kids' air guitar, a child footrace around the bases, or throwing a baseball at a truck's headlights for prizes.
 The San Jose Giants also added a mascot, Gigante, for the 2006 season.
 Before Gigante's introduction, San Francisco Giants mascot Lou Seal made occasional appearances.

-San Jose Giants games were often the home of Krazy George.
-George was a well known "fan" in the San Francisco Bay Area who attended not only SJ Giants games, but also many of the MLB, NFL, NHL, and NCAA football games in the region.
-His claim to fame is being the creator of "the wave" in Oakland on October 15, 1981, where fans rise and wave their arms in sequence around a stadium thus created a wave-like effect when viewed from a distance.
+San Jose Giants games were often the home of Krazy George, a well known "fan" in the San Francisco Bay Area who attended not only SJ Giants games, but also many of the MLB, NFL, NHL, and NCAA football games in the region.